Datseris/Datseris.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my webpage!
-My name is George Datseris, and I am a scientist, with most of my research being on Physics.
+My name is George Datseris, and I am a scientist, with most of my research being on physics and music timeseries analysis.
 I also love coding, playing the drums and painting.